haukurh/tools.haukurh.dev/README.md

 # Online tools
 Online tools which are helpful for debugging web-related things and problems.
 See on [tools.haukurh.dev](https://tools.haukurh.dev).

+## Version v2

+This is an update to a long-lived project, which was originally written in PHP (see v1), the site has been completely rewritten and all the functionality is in JavaScript meaning that it's all-in-browser.
+There for no data sent over the wire and no processing on the server side.

 ## Screenshot

 ![](assets/screenshot.png)